Limited License Legal Technician – Family Law

 - “Whatcom County’s First LLLT, wait…what’s that?”
 Whatcom County Bar Journal, March 2016, 9-11.

 - “The Limited License Legal Technician (Licensed in November 2015).”
 Paralegal Today, 33(1), 12-13, 2016.

-- Interview by South Fork Law, Jill Bernstein and Paula McCandlis.
+- Interviewed by South Fork Law, Jill Bernstein and Paula McCandlis.
 Jen Petersen – The New Limited License Legal Technician program in Washington, June 15, 2016.